 Calories in, calories out was simple math until my body told me that math didn’t matter—that it wasn’t going to run on fumes, that food suddenly tasted so much more intense and that my mind couldn’t stop thinking about it in an effort to take back what it had lost.

 What numbers and perfect calculations don’t tell you is that the body is intelligent.
-That perfect calculation may get you to the “perfect weight” or “perfect body fat” for your sport, but that your body knows what it needs to feel its best; that your body actually knows what’s best of you, and the long-term success in the sport.
+That perfect calculation may get you to the “perfect weight” or “perfect body fat” for your sport, but that your body knows what it needs to feel its best; that your body actually knows what’s best for you, and long-term success in a sport.